V4Fire/Client/src/components/base/b-router/README.md

 There are three ways to do this:

-1. Specify your routes in the `src/routes/index.ts` file and export it as a default property.
+1. Define your routes in the `src/routes/index.ts` file and export them as a default property.

    ```js
    export default {